Patryk27/ostfs/README.md

-This is what makes (almost) zero-cost snapshots (almost) zero-cost - because we don't modify objects in-place, we can reuse this fact to time-travel back to the past, if only we can get our hands on the past object ids.

-(and we don't remove those past objects, of course.)
+This is what makes (almost) zero-cost snapshots (almost) zero-cost - because we don't modify objects in-place, we can reuse this fact to time-travel back to the past, if only we can get our hands on the past object ids (and we don't remove those past objects, of course).

-What's more, this also allows for perfectly safe atomic updates - remember the header object?
+What's more, this also allows for perfectly safe **atomic updates**! -- remember the header object?

 Header is always located at the object slot 0 (i.e. the beginning of the file) and the most important information it contains is the reference (object id) of the root directory.
 Initially the root directory starts at slot 1 (right after the header), but as soon as the filesystem gets modified, we generate a _new_ root directory (with a brand new object id), which requires updating the header.

 Here's the second greatest part of using copy on writes:

-If the power goes down when we're building the new tree, nothing gets accidentally removed/updated! (it's not possible to observe a partial update)
+If the power goes down when we're building the new tree, nothing gets accidentally removed/updated! (that is, it's not possible to observe a partial update)

 See, since we update the header at the very end of the process (after we've built the entire tree), the only two possible options are: